phoenix-rtos/phoenix-rtos-doc/kernel/proc/index.md

 ## Process separation

-Phoenix-RTOS process model based on address spaces complemented by execution modes constitutes a very powerful mechanism for program separation.
+Feniks-RTOS process model based on address spaces complemented by execution modes constitutes a very powerful mechanism for program separation.
 Global address spaces can be selectively mapped into the linear address space of selected processes.
 Private address spaces can effectively prevent interference between processes, but they can be seamlessly used when MMU is available.